murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/The Northern Wilds/Players/Reference Material/Undertaking a Perilous Journey.md

 >[!gm] Alternate
 >**Success**: The GM chooses or randomly decides one:
->- You spot tracks from a nearby Wandering Encounter, and you can attempt to follow them stealthily if you want
+>- You spot tracks from a nearby Wandering Encounter, and you can attempt to follow them if you want
 >- You notice a Wandering Encounter at a distance, but you leave a mark of your presence or passage - if you confront each other, neither side is Surprised.
 >
 >**Resounding Success**: Choose one:
 >- As Success, but you make a Discovery along the way
->- Instead of the Success result: You notice the Wandering Encounter without them noticing you, giving you Surprise on dealing with them or safely letting you avoid them.
+>- Instead of the Success result: You notice any Wandering Encounter without them noticing you, giving you Surprise on dealing with them or safely letting you avoid them.
 >
 >**Failure**: You miss any tracks or signs of a Wandering Encounter, but they have noticed you and can Surprise you.